Humbugs/Humbugs.github.io/_products/mega-sour-fruits.md

 height:
 depth:
 weight:
-meta_description: Mega Sour Fruits only £1/100g.
+meta_description: 'Mega Sour Fruits only Ãº1/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand: Barnetts
 type: [Hard]
 flavour: [Sour]